Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Cost: The cost of an extended warranty or maintenance plan can vary depending on factors such as the length of coverage and the deductible amount.

 Before making a decision, carefully review the terms and conditions of the extended warranty and maintenance plan to ensure you understand what is covered and any limitations that may apply.
-By considering these additional costs when purchasing a new car, you can make a more informed decision and avoid any surprises down the road.
+By considering these when purchasing a new car, you can make a more informed decision and avoid any surprises down the road.

 Financing Options